Copyright 2004-2021 Sally Jennings at Speak-Read-Write.com

 "Well, now Jewel, you will get a sign very soon, I'm sure--"I began to sweat a little myself, trying to conjure up a suitably supernatural sign to release her into action, when the entirely predictable occurred.

 There was a sharp cracking noise and a second loud report, accompanied by a flash of lightning.
 Jewel gave a horrific scream as the chairs failed under her and her mini skirt split from bottom to top, and um, well um, well anyway--.
 She grabbed the tablecloth, pulling the table over with her as I neatly managed to save the crystal ball from disappearing down inside her red tube top.
 Then she screamed again as her skirt fell victim to gravity.
 I shoved the vinyl tablecloth into her hands to wrap around her to get as far as her car, and she flat out skedaddled out of there just as the heavens broke loose with a deluvian downpour.
 Last I saw and heard she was racing between the flapping tents shouting "Bobby!
 Split!
 Bobby!
 No!
 Gotta save Maryann--!"

 Since I had no idea whether Bobby was just around the next tent, I was glad I had cleanup to full exit down to five minutes flat myself.
 As I hurried to put away my crystal ball, I reflected.
-Well, maybe I hadn't made any money on this one, but hey, you know, in this job the salvation of three-year-olds outweighs the value of a vinyl tablecloth and a few Walmart chairs.
+Well, maybe I hadn't made any money on this one, but hey, you know, in this job the salvation of three-year-olds outweighs the value of a vinyl tablecloth and a few cheap chairs.
 In the telling of every fortune, I consider it is always my mission to divert someone from obvious folly, if I can.
 As Madam Adam I have probably saved hundreds from potential destruction.
 I certainly have a unique sphere of influence, reaching those who seem to be oblivious to traditional teaching and common sense.
 As I congratulated myself on collecting my fee up front, I picked up my cash box and read once again, I TELL IT, YOU LIVE IT -- SORRY, NO REFUNDS IN THIS LIFE.

 Speak Read Write Educational Resources